Most academic libraries, including Waldo Library, use the Library of Congress (LOC) Classification System.

 Broken down line by line:

-• LINE 4 - Sometimes there is another letter/number combination that is used to be more descriptive of the item topic.
-Note, this line might not always be here.
+LINE 4 - Sometimes there is another letter/number combination that is used to be more descriptive of the item topic.
+This line might not always be here.

 Not every item is the same.
 Look at the example below to see how you can find a book in the stacks, starting from the library home page.